ytdl-org/youtube-dl/README.md

 ## Filesystem Options:
     -a, --batch-file FILE            File containing URLs to download ('-' for stdin) --id                             Use only video ID in file name -o, --output TEMPLATE            Output filename template.
-Use %(title)s to get the title, %(uploader)s for the uploader name, %(uploader_id)s for the uploader nickname if different, %(autonumber)s to get an automatically incremented number, %(ext)s for the filename extension, %(format)s for the format description (like "22 - 1280x720" or "HD"), %(format_id)s for the unique id of the format (like YouTube's itags: "137"),
+Use {title} to get the title,
+                                     {uploader} for the uploader name, {uploader_id} for the uploader nickname if different, {autonumber} to get an automatically incremented number, {ext} for the filename extension,
+                                     {format} for the format description (like "22 - 1280x720" or "HD"), {format_id} for the unique id of the format (like YouTube's itags: "137"), {upload_date} for the upload date (YYYYMMDD),
-                                     %(upload_date)s for the upload date (YYYYMMDD), %(extractor)s for the provider (youtube, metacafe, etc), %(id)s for the video id,
+                                     {extractor} for the provider (youtube, metacafe, etc), {id} for the video id,
-                                     %(playlist_title)s, %(playlist_id)s, or %(playlist)s (=title if present, ID otherwise) for the playlist the video is in,
-                                     %(playlist_index)s for the position in the playlist. %(height)s and %(width)s for the width and height of the video format.
+                                     {playlist_title}, {playlist_id}, or {playlist} (=title if present, ID otherwise) for the playlist the video is in, {playlist_index} for the position in the playlist, {height} and {width} for the width and height of the video format, {resolution} for a textual description of the resolution of the video format,
-                                     %(resolution)s for a textual description of the resolution of the video format. %% for a literal percent.
+                                     {{ }} %% for literal braces and percent.
                                      Use - to output to stdout.
-                                     Can also be used to download to a different directory, for example with -o '/my/downloads/%(uploader)s/%(title)s-%(id)s.%(ext)s' .
+                                     Can also be used to download to a different directory, for example with -o '/my/downloads/{uploader}/{title}-{id}.{ext}' .
-    --autonumber-size NUMBER         Specify the number of digits in %(autonumber)s when it is present in output filename template or --auto-number option is given
+    --autonumber-size NUMBER         Specify the number of digits in {autonumber} when it is present in output filename template or --auto-number option is given
-    --restrict-filenames             Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames -A, --auto-number                [deprecated; use  -o "%(autonumber)s-%(title)s.%(ext)s" ] Number downloaded files starting from 00000
+    --restrict-filenames             Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames -A, --auto-number                [deprecated; use  -o '{autonumber}-{title}.{ext}' ] Number downloaded files starting from 00000
     -t, --title                      [deprecated] Use title in file name (default) -l, --literal                    [deprecated] Alias of --title
     -w, --no-overwrites              Do not overwrite files